Tongpratsaphon/-bus-tracking-system/README.md

-# 🚍 Bus Tracking & Utility App
+# 🚍 Bus Tracking System

 ## 📌 Overview

-This project is a Flutter mobile application developed as a personal project to practice mobile development skills.
-The app demonstrates multi-page navigation, state management, and basic UI design.
+This project is a mobile application developed using Flutter as part of my full-stack development practice.
+The system is designed to simulate a real-world bus tracking application with multiple modules, including user interaction, navigation, and data handling.

 ---

 ## 🎯 Objective

-* To develop a multi-page mobile application using Flutter
+* To develop a scalable mobile application using Flutter
-* To practice state management with Provider
+* To apply state management using Provider
-* To understand project structure and clean code organization
+* To understand application structure and modular design
+* To prepare for full-stack system integration

 ---

 ## 👨‍💻 My Role

-* Developed the application using Flutter and Dart
+* Developed the mobile application using Flutter and Dart
-* Designed UI and navigation flow using BottomNavigationBar
+* Designed UI and navigation using BottomNavigationBar
 * Implemented state management using Provider
-* Organized project structure for better scalability
+* Structured the project into modular components for scalability

 ---